msu/csci-432-fall2021/README.md

 Except for note taking and group work requiring a computer, please keep electronic devices off during class, as they can be distractions to other students.
-Disruptions to the class will result in being asked to leave the lecture, and one half-point will be deducted from the attendance grade.
+Disruptions to the class will result in being asked to leave the lecture, and one half-point will be deducted from your final course grade.

 ### Withdrawing

-After 25 October 2019, I will only support requests to withdraw from this course with a ``W" grade if extraordinary personal circumstances exist.
+After 25 October 2020, I will only support requests to withdraw from this course with a "W" grade if extraordinary personal circumstances exist.
 If you are considering withdrawing from this class, discussing this with me as early as possible is advised.
 Since this class involves a project, the decision to withdraw must also be discussed with your group.